-Use the trucker hitch (loop in the rope) to add leverage to the rope.
+Use the trucker hitch (loop in the rope you are not supposed to untie) to add leverage to the rope.
 Finish off by using half hitches around the rope itself.

 If you will be parking the van with the boards in public areas then reinstall the lock and cable.
 Run the lock through the right lock going forward.
 Pull through about 4 feet of cable.
 Run the cable through the left lock going backward.
 Lock the cable.

 - Use a PFD whenever operating a paddleboard – inflatable PFDs are provided.